PlexSheep/py-basic/Tasks.md

 1. Use a regular expression (regex) to find all instances of a lowercase character with a following vowel character, in which no 'x', z' or 'y' follows the vowel in the given Text.
-It is not allowed to store the text in a variable, you must load it from an outside source, such as a file.
+It is not allowed to store the text in source code, you must load it from an outside source, such as a file.

 Examples: